In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 One of the common causes of 403 Forbidden errors is a corrupted .htaccess file in your WordPress installation directory.
-If the error is caused by a corrupted .htaccess file, the issue can be quite simple to fix.
+If the server error is caused by a corrupted .htaccess file, the issue is simple to fix.
 All you need to do is create a new .htaccess file.

 To learn how to create a new .htaccess file, go here:

 If the error is caused by conflicts between plugins or themes installed on your site, you may be able to solve the issue by deactivating and testing your plugins and themes one-by-one until you find the culprit(s).

 To learn more about the process of testing plugins and themes for conflicts, go here:

 In addition to the above information, check out this video on how to fix the WordPress “403 Forbidden” error from the team at MyThemeShop:

 (How to fix the WordPress 403 forbidden error.
 Video: MyThemeShop)